OffchainLabs/l1-l3-teleport-contracts/README.md

 ### Summary

 In short, there are 3 legs of an L1 -> L3 teleportation:
-1. Send tokens from L1 to a single use `L2Forwarder` whose address depends on its parameters
+1. Send tokens from L1 to a personal `L2Forwarder` whose address depends on its parameters
 2. Create the `L2Forwarder` if it doesn't already exist and start the third leg
 3. Send tokens and ETH from the `L2Forwarder` to the recipient on L3